risd-web/webtype-spring2020/content/projects/project2.md

 ---

-> ”But in any context, large or small, designing the medium is managing the potentials and relationships between objects, the activity or disposition immanent in their organization.”
+> “But in any context, large or small, designing the medium is managing the potentials and relationships between objects, the activity or disposition immanent in their organization.”
 – Keller Eastering

 ### Reading: